mailgun/mailgun-php/README.md

 ### Debugging

-Debugging the PHP SDK can be really helpful when things aren't working quite right.
+Debugging the PHP SDK can be helpful when things aren't working quite right.
 To debug the SDK, here are some suggestions:

 Set the endpoint to Mailgun's Postbin.
-A Postbin is a web service that allows you to post data, which is then displayed through a browser.
-This allows you to quickly determine what is actually being transmitted to Mailgun's API.
+A Postbin is a web service that allows you to post data, which then you can display it through a browser.
+Using Postbin is an easy way to quickly determine what data you're transmitting to Mailgun's API.

 **Step 1 - Create a new Postbin.**
 Go to http://bin.mailgun.net.
 The Postbin will generate a special URL.
 Save that URL.